blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Motivation or explanation of Demand
 >**Note**
 >
-> The motivation or explanation of Demand is modeled by a message, and the message is optional.
+> The motivation or explanation of Demand is modelled by a message, and the message is optional.
 If law regulations state that motivation or explanation of Demand is mandatory, it is not supported.

 ## Alternatives